jfmonsa/dotfiles/README.md

 # About
 This repo is mantain for personal use, although you can use it for your dotfiles as well

-I crated this to have a little guide to install the software needed for setup my pc after a fresh minimal instalation and save my configs (only for arch-based distros)
+I created this to have a little guide for install all the software needed for my pc after a fresh minimal instalation and save my configs (only for arch-based distros)

 # Intallation
 ```bash